-o prepare students for Screen Free Week, try to raise their awareness of how much time they spend watching television.
-Have your students keep a weeklong log of the TV they watch, including the names and times of the programs.
+o prepare students for Screen Free Week, try to raise their awareness of how much time they spend using all forms of electronics (e.g., TV, phones, video games).
+Have your students keep a week long log of their time that is not related to school work.

-Have each student tabulate the number of hours they watched TV.
-This can start a discussion-make comparisons and reflect on differences.
+Once the tracking week is over, start a discussion-ask questions such as what they were surprised about, what activity could they do instead of spending time on a screen?
 For older students, this can be tied to math lessons.
-Ask the students to figure out the average hours of TV watched daily, weekly, or annually.
+Ask the students to figure out the average hours spent daily, weekly, or annually.

-TV Program Times
+Electronic Use Times

-Sunday

 Monday

 Tuesday

 Wednesday

 Thursday

 Friday

 Saturday

+Sunday

 TOTAL

-- On a large piece of paper write "Things to do instead of digital entertainment".
+- On a large piece of paper write "Things to do instead of digital entertainment."
 For younger students, ask for ideas and write them down.
 Post where all can see.
 As students think of more ideas, have them share and add to the list.
-For older kids, divide into groups and have a contest; who can come up with the most ideas in a specified time. - Here's an idea for one of you 5th grade teachers: have your students go to each class and survey the students about the types of digital devices in their homes (include TV, computers, phones, tablets, etc.).
-Next have students tally the data, figure out the percentages, and make bar graphs to display the survey results.

-Some ideas taken from "Coping with TV: Some Lesson Ideas" by Bob Peterson
+For older kids, divide into groups and have a contest; who can come up with the most ideas in a specified time. - Have the older students go to each class and survey the students about the types of digital devices in their homes (include TV, computers, phones, tablets, etc.).
+Next have students tally the data, figure out the percentages, and make bar graphs to display the survey results. - Some ideas taken from "Coping with TV: Some Lesson Ideas" by Bob Peterson - ightharpoons Give students the topic and have them write stories: - If there were no TV's or cell phones - The town with no computers - The day all digital entertainment stopped working

-- © Give students the topic and have them write stories: - If there were no TV's - The town with no computers - The day all digital entertainment stopped working For younger students, create the story as a class.
-Older students can read their stories out loud to the rest of the class or share with younger grades. - 2 Ask students to work individually or in groups to create posters about Screen Free Week and display throughout the school. - © Explain to students that together you will create the Screen Free Train.
-Put the engine of the Screen-Free Train on the board.
+For younger students, create the story as a class.
+Older students can read their stories out loud to the rest of the class or share with younger grades.

+- 2 Ask students to work individually or in groups to create posters about Screen Free Week and display throughout the school. - Have students keep a reflection journal during Screen Free Week.
+When the week is over, have a discussion about what was different for them, did they find a new activity to enjoy, what did they enjoy most, the least. - © Explain to students that together you will create the Screen Free Train.
+Put the engine of the Screen Free Train on the board.
 Tell them each student will get passenger car sheets to take home.
 Every time they choose an activity at home that does not use a screen (reading, drawing, dancing, playing outside, etc.) write or draw a picture of the activity on the passenger car and bring it back to school.
 Each day add new passenger cars to the Screen Free Train.
-Let's see how long we can make the Screen Free Train!
+Let's see how long we can make the train!